 WP Smush Image Optimizer

-Installing this plugin, you will get a new one-page dashboard in your media tab, where you can completely control your image optimization process.
-With this plugin you can optimize JPEG, PNG and GIF Images.
+Installing this plugin, you’ll get a new one-page dashboard in your media tab, where you can completely control your image optimization process.
+With this plugin you can optimize JPEG, PNG, and GIF images.

 EWWW Image Optimizer

 With more than 600,000 active installations, EWWW image optimizer is the second most popular image optimization plugin in WordPress, but its user review score is 4.4, the lowest among competitors.

 After installment, the plugin will automatically optimize any new image uploaded.
 You’ll have to run bulk optimization for all the images that you already had in your media library before installing the plugin.